 For those of you who could not join us, below is an interview with Christine Huskisson and Matt Distel on the WEKU current affairs program Eastern Standard explaining a bit about The Critical Mass Series, as well as a short video of the symposium itself.
 We hope you enjoy.

-Planning for Critical Mass IV is underway and is likely to take place in Berea.
+Planning for Critical Mass IV is underway.
 More on that soon.

 UnderMain, Inc. would like to acknowledge the following for helping us organize Critical Mass III and producing this short video: